backdoer/warehouse/README.md

 the power have to get to the machine, but it also needs to double the RPM of the input power by the last gear in the system.

-This application provides helper functions to be able to determine the necessary gear sizes.
+This application provides you with the functionality to be able to determine the necessary gear sizes.

 ## Dependencies
 * Python 3